ros2/ros2_documentation/source/How-To-Guides/Using-callback-groups.rst

 In order to control execution with callback groups, one can consider the following guidelines.

+For the the interaction of an individual callback with itself:

+* Register it to a Reentrant Callback Group if should be executed in parallel to itself.
+  An example case could be an action/service server that needs to be able to process several action calls in parallel to each other e.g. Buffer server

+* Register it to a Mutually Exclusive Callback Group if it should **never** be executed in parallel to itself.
+  An example case could be a timer callback that runs a control loop that publishes control commands.

+For the interaction of different callbacks with each other:

-* Register callbacks that should never be executed in parallel to the same Mutually Exclusive Callback Group.
+* Register them to the same Mutually Exclusive Callback Group if they should **never** be executed in parallel.
   An example case might be that the callbacks are accessing shared critical and non-thread-safe resources.
-* If you have a callback whose execution instances need to be able to overlap with each other, register it to a Reentrant Callback Group.
-  An example case could be an action server that needs to be able to process several action calls in parallel to each other.
-* If you have different callbacks that require to be potentially executed in parallel to one another, register them to

-  * a Reentrant Callback Group, or
+If they should be executed in parallel, you have two options, depending on whether the individual callbacks should be able to overlap themselves or not:

-  * different Mutually Exclusive Callback Groups (this option is good if you want the callbacks to not overlap themselves or also need thread safety with respect to some other callbacks) or different callback groups of any type (choose the types according to other criteria).
+* Register them to different Mutually Exclusive Callback Groups (no overlap of the individual callbacks)

-Note that the option in the list is a valid way of allowing parallel execution for different callbacks, and can even be more desirable than simply registering everything into one Reentrant Callback Group.
+* Register them to a Reentrant Callback Group (overlap of the individual callbacks)

+An example case of running different callbacks in parallel is a Node that has a synchronous service client and a timer calling this service.
+See the :ref:`detailed example<Examples>` below.

 Avoiding deadlocks
 ------------------